taywils/taywils.me/_posts/2013-11-05-javasparkframeworktutorial.md

 - Try making a few POST request and thing go back to [http://localhost:4567/list](http://localhost:4567/list) and be amazed

 - Congrats!!!
-You are now a super web developer ex-plus &alpha;
+You are now a web developer ex-plus &alpha;

 ## CRUD Example: A Blog